 “We need to create world-class partnerships,” Yamaguchi said.
 “World-class collaborations with businesses, institutions … whether it be educational or whether it be corporate.
 We need to have these world-class collaborations to move forward to do great things with.”

 Denise Yamaguchi offered to take some of the KCC administration to CIA in California and New York to show them what a high-level culinary school looked like.
-In 2022, the University of Hawaiʻi chose associate vice president for administrative affairs Michael T. Unebasami, the KCC chancellor Misaki Takabayashi, Hawaiʻi senator Donovan M. Dela Cruz and Hawaiʻi Senate higher education committee chair Donna Kim to accompany her, since they all represented the major stakeholders.
+In 2022, the University of Hawaiʻi chose associate vice president for administrative affairs Michael T. Unebasami, Hawaiʻi senator Donovan M. Dela Cruz and Hawaiʻi Senate higher education committee chair Donna Kim to accompany her, since they all represented the major stakeholders.
 Roy Yamaguchi joined them the following year to visit CIA’s San Antonio campus.

 The workforce development program, a collaboration with CIA, is not only for hospitality professionals but any sector with food production, including health care, nonprofits and the U.S. military.
 Roy Yamaguchi said the goal is to not only raise the bar for local food establishments, which would benefit the economy, but also to raise the level and quality of food production overall in Hawaiʻi by having them train with the CIA instructors.